UniversalTze/OpenJudge/README.md

 ## Summary
 This project utilises a microservice architecture and was deployed on AWS.
 More information on this project about tradeoff, testing, design etc can be found [here](./report/report.md).
 To run this service in its intended environment, copy the [.envfile](./.env.example) into a .env file and fill in the necessary information/keys required (**# put ....**).
+Github actions has also been disabled as we were not allowed to use this in the development of our project.
+An alternative to this was **Task**, which was the technology we used for our CI/CD pipeline.
+Terraform was also used to manage our infrastructure when deploying to AWS.